legalsylvain/stock-logistics-workflow/stock_expense_transfer/README.rst

 Road Map
 ========

-* this module computes inventory value for stock pickings based on related quants.
-It could be great to move this features into another generic module ('stock_picking_inventory_value') and to make this module depends on the new one.
+* this module computes inventory value for stock moves and based on related quants.
+It could be great to move this features into another generic module ('stock_move_inventory_value') and to make this module depends on the new one. (same for stock.picking)

 Usage
 =====